Sequestering CO2 in concrete

 What are carbon-conditioning and CO2 curing?

 Currently, in order to accomplish this, CO2 is either added to aggregates by injection during mixing in a process called carbon-conditioning or after concrete has been cast in a process called carbonation curing or CO2 curing.
-These processes transform gaseous CO2 to carbonate minerals that can be stored indefinitely without causing global warming.
+These processes transform gaseous COto carbonate minerals that can be stored indefinitely without causing global warming.
 Precast concrete is capable of storing more CO2 than cast-in-place concrete.
 Whereas cast-in-place can store up to 3.8% of its total mass in CO2, precast can store as much as 9.6% of its total mass in CO2

 Aside from reduced CO2 emissions, this process also improves the strength of concrete approximately 10 to 20 percent depending on the mix.
 Therefore, concrete made using CO2 curing actually requires less cement, further reducing amounts of related CO2 emissions.
 Moreover, as less materials are required, CO2 curing leads to lower production costs and larger revenue margins for concrete manufacturers.